 Get natural support for sleep.

 There are a variety of nutritional and herbal options that support sleep; for example, calcium and magnesium are two minerals that help calm and relax the brain and body.
 Chamomile is an herb that has been used for thousands of years to help promote calmness and improve sleep.
 Another natural sleep aid is valerian, an herbal root that is also used for calming and relaxation.
-Try adding these to your diet or find a supplement that has these ingredients.
-A good option is Gentle Sleep Complex*, which contains an advanced proprietary blend of passion flower and German chamomile extracts plus valerian extract to naturally promote calm, restful sleep.*
+Try adding these to your diet.
+Supplementation is a good solution as well; in the study above, 47% of respondents reported trying sleep supplements to sleep better at night.
+A good option is Dream Serene™, which contains melatonin and a proprietary blend of valerian, lemon balm, and L-theanine to promote more restful sleep.*